-For the financial year ended 30 June 2019, there was no applicable fund or accounts operated in respect of compulsory levies, voluntary contributions or required by the rules of the CCF; and there was no transfer and/or withdrawal from a fund, account, asset or controlled entity which is kept for a specific purpose.
-There was no balance held within a general fund, nor any compulsory or voluntary contributions and funds invested in specific assets.
+For the financial year ended 30 June 2020, there was no applicable fund or accounts operated in respect of compulsory levies, voluntary contributions or required by the rules of the CCF; and there was no transfer and/or withdrawal from a fund, account, asset or controlled entity which is kept for a specific purpose.
+There was no balance held within a general fund (other than Accumulated Surplus), nor any compulsory or voluntary contributions and funds invested in specific assets.